feeph/i2c-devices-rs/README.md

 - stub: Don't expect anything.
 - wip: Work in progress.
 Some functionality exists.
-- usable: The code is considered functional and in a usable state.
+- usable: The code is in a usable state but the interface may still change.
+- stable: The code's implementation and the interface has stabilized.
 - maintenance: The code is in maintenance mode, no additional features will be added.
 - deprecated: The code is considered deprecated and scheduled for removal.